google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 to interact with multiple elements at the same time.

-We are going to look at two examples in this article, both demonstrating support for all browsers and how to keep frame rate high.
+We are going to look at two examples in this article, both demonstrating support for all browsers and how to keep the frame rate high.

 ![Example GIF of touch on document](images/touch-document-level.gif){: .attempt-right }

 The first example will allow the user to interact with one element.
 In this case you might want all touch events to be given to that one element, as long as the gesture initially started on the element itself.
 For example, moving a finger off the swipe-able element can still control the element.

-This is useful at it's allows a great deal of flexibility for the user, but does enforce a restriction on how the user can interact with your UI.
+This is useful as it provides a great deal of flexibility for the user, but enforces a restriction on how the user can interact with your UI.

 <div class="clearfix"></div>